 Here is our DIY Colour Box 3 activity.

-Children are currently fascinated with the Chinese culture as we were looking closer to exploring this amazing continent of Asia.
+Children are currently fascinated with Chinese culture as we were looking closer to exploring this amazing continent of Asia.
 What a lovely fine motor exercise for little fingers – tracing Chinese characters with a brush and water on a special “magic” paper.

 Inspired by Nature.
 Something to let imagination run wild.
 We love our outdoor nature walks.